afbujan/driver_challenge/README.md

 Driver Group challenge
 =====================

-Solution to the Driver coding challenge
+Solution to the Driver Group coding challenge
 ---------------------------------------

 The solution to the challenge is a module called ```concatenate_reads.py```

-This python module can be run from the comman line by typing:
+This python module can be run from the command line by typing:

 ```
 python concatenate_reads.py --help